Pro Forma Invoice

 Invoice

-A document requesting payment for goods or services.
+A formal document sent from seller to buyer requesting payment for goods or services delivered.

 Automate Your Finances with AI